Machine Space I: Weak exponentials and quantification over compact spaces: Compactness and universal quantification

 The above representation of Cantor space is not quite the one used by Escardó, since he views Cantor space not as a function, but as a \emph{stream} --- that is, there is an ordering on indices so that if the value at $i$ is defined, so are all previous values.
-This is related to alternative presentation of Cantor space in terms prefixes. \begin{example} A presentation for $2^\N$ can be given with generators $\ell_p$ corresponding to sequences with finite prefix $p \in 2^*$.
+This is related to an alternative presentation of Cantor space in terms of prefixes. \begin{exa} A presentation for $2^\N$ can be given with generators $\ell_p$ corresponding to sequences with finite non-empty prefix $p \in 2^+ \coloneqq 2^* \setminus \{\epsilon\}$.
 We have

 where $p \prec q$ means $p$ is a prefix of $q$ and $\#$ denotes concatenation.